ZiadAladawySE/alx-system_engineering-devops/0x07-networking_basics/README.md

 * **3. UDP and TCP**
-  * [3-UDP_and_TCP](./3-UDP_and_TCP): Text file answering the following questions (boxes refer to an image provided by ALX):
+  * [3-UDP_and_TCP](./3-UDP_and_TCP): Text file answering the following questions (boxes refer to an image provided by Holberton School):
   * Which statement is correct for the TCP box:
     1. It is a protocol that is transferring data in a slow way but surely
     2. It is a protocol that is transferring data in a fast way and might loss